Hatikva 6

 Hatikva 6 (התקווה 6) is an Israeli reggae band started in Ramat Hasharon, Israel.

 Origins

 The band has its origins in Ramat HaSharon where lead singer and guitarist Omri Glickman grew up with his sister, Shelly, keyboardist and vocalist.
 The band's name comes from the Glickman family's street address, Hatikva 6.
-During the band's visit to Jamaica, they discovered that “Hope” was also the street name of Bob Marley in Kingston, Jamaica, and felt that this connection was fitting for their band name.
+During the band's visit to Jamaica, they discovered that “Hope road" was also the address of Bob Marley in trenchtown, Kingston, Jamaica, and felt that this connection was fitting for their band name.

 Career

 Hatikva 6 plays dancehall and roots styles with Hebrew, English, and French lyrics.
 While reggae in Israel is a fairly young industry, Hatikva 6 has already been recognized in Israel through major performances all over the country at the biggest musical festivals.
 They have been compared to Matisyahu, a Jewish reggae artist, for the universality of their music.
 Much of their music is directly tied to the social, political, and religious aspects of Israeli life which is marked by tension due to the Arab-Israeli conflict, and the diverse religious demographics of the country.
 Songs such as “Elohim” (“God”, in Hebrew) and “World War x” are songs in which these themes are apparent.
 This form of musical production is proof of the versatility and cross pollination of reggae and how widespread its influence has become.

 In 2007, they released their first single, “Im Efgosh et Elohim” (“If I Meet God”) to success in Israel.